RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Interestingly, because we’re using a controlled component, every keystroke the user types must round trip through the Riffle database before it is shown on the screen, which imposes tight constraints on database latency: ideally we want to finish updating the input and all its downstream dependencies within a few milliseconds.

 It's unusual to send user input through the database before showing it on the screen, but there’s a major advantage to this approach.
 If we can consistently achieve this performance budget and refresh our reactive queries *synchronously*, the application becomes easier to reason about, because it always shows a single consistent state at any point in time.
 For example, we don’t need to worry about handling the case where the input text has changed but the rest of the application hasn’t reacted yet.

 In our experience so far, SQLite can run most queries fast enough to make this approach work.
 (Later in Findings we discuss what to do about the cases where it's not fast enough.)

-### Selection state in the database

 As another example of how fast a local datastore can be, we can store the currently selected track in the database.
 Selecting tracks with the mouse or keyboard feels responsive, even though it's round-tripping through the database every time the selection changes:

 <video controls="controls" muted="muted" src="/assets/essays/prelude/selection.mp4" playsinline="" />

-### Building virtualized list rendering from scratch
+### Virtualized list rendering

 Personal music collections can get large—it’s not uncommon for one person to collect hundreds of thousands of songs over time.
 With a large collection, it’s too slow to render all the rows of the list to the DOM, so we need to use *virtualized* list rendering: only putting the actually visible rows into the DOM, with some buffer above and below.